Skip to main content

 • Those who live with someone who has a weak immune system

-If you think you might have missed the invitation for a flu vaccine, contact your GP or your community pharmacy.
+If you think you might have missed your invitation for a flu vaccine, contact your GP or your local pharmacy.

 How to get your flu vaccine

-Children two or three years (age on 31 August 2024) GP surgery (NB, in some areas, three-year-olds are offered the vaccine in nursery)
+Children aged two or three (age on 31 August 2025) GP surgery (in some areas, three-year-olds are offered the vaccine at nursery)

-Children aged four or older not in school Make an appointment with the GP surgery
+Children aged four or older who are not in school GP surgery (you will need to make an appointment)

-Children aged 6 months to under 18 years with long term health condition GP surgery (NB. primary and secondary school aged children will be offered their flu vaccine in school)
+Children aged six months to 17 years with a long-term health condition GP surgery (school-age children will be offered the flu vaccine at school)

-Pregnant women GP surgery, some community pharmacies or, in some areas of Wales from their midwife
+Pregnant women GP surgery, some local pharmacies, or from your midwife (in some areas of Wales)

-People aged 65 or over GP surgery or some community pharmacies
+People aged 65 or over GP surgery or your local pharmacy

-Unpaid carers GP surgery or some community pharmacies
+Unpaid carers GP surgery or your local pharmacy

-Domiciliary carers Community pharmacy (or in some areas, there are other arrangements)
+Domiciliary carers (those who provide care in people’s homes) Local pharmacy (in some areas there are other arrangements)

-Care home staff Community pharmacy (or in some areas, there are other arrangements)
+Care home staff Local pharmacy (in some areas there are other arrangements)

-Ideally, the flu vaccine should be given before flu starts to spread in the community.
+Ideally, the flu vaccine should be given before flu starts to spread.
 However, it can still be given at a later date.

 Adults